actiniumn404/Annoyingly-Uncodeable-Language/README.md

 endfunc
 ```
 ## Calling a function
 To call a function type an exclamation mark "!" and then the function name.
-Then type the arguments, seperated with a sole space.
+Then type the arguments, separated with a sole space.

 > NOTE: Arguments MUST be variables.